 In the foothills of the Italian Alps, about 40km northeast of Milan, is a city you’ve probably not heard of before.
 Even those who have heard of it (like the hundreds of thousands of people who arrive at the city’s airport every year) normally bypass it entirely on their way to more recognisable places like Milan, Venice or Lake Como.
 We were going to do the same, but then we decided to give Bergamo a chance.
 And, my goodness, we are so incredibly pleased we did.

 Quite why the Italians have been keeping Bergamo all to itself when they’re so keen to share all of their other treasures is beyond us.
-We can only suspect that Italy wants to keep Bergamo all to itself.
+We can only suspect that Italians wants to keep Bergamo all to themselves.

 We wouldn’t blame our Italian friends at all for wanting to keep Bergamo a secret.
 As you will discover in this post, it is a wonderful little city that deserves a great deal more attention than it’s currently receiving.